Discontinued and intermittent National Film Awards: Best Khasi Feature Film

-Best Feature Film in Kodava
+Best Kodava Feature Film

-The National Film Award for Best Feature Film in Kodava is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 41st National Film Awards in 1993.
+It is only awarded at 41st National Film Awards in 1993.
 Per Constitution of India, Kodava language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Kokborok
+Best Kokborok Feature Film

-The National Film Award for Best Feature Film in Kokborok is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 56th National Film Awards in 2008.
+It is only awarded at 56th National Film Awards in 2008.
 Per Constitution of India, Kokborok language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Ladakhi
+Best Ladakhi Feature Film

-The National Film Award for Best Feature Film in Ladakhi is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 65th National Film Awards in 2017.
+It is only awarded at 65th National Film Awards in 2017.
 Per Constitution of India, Ladakhi language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Mishing
+Best Mising Feature Film

-The National Film Award for Best Feature Film in Mishing is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is awarded at 60th and 67th National Film Awards in 2012 and 2019 respectively.
-Per Constitution of India, Mishing language is among the languages other than those specified in the Schedule VIII of the Constitution.
+It is awarded thrice in 2012, 2019 and 2021 ceremonies.
+Per Constitution of India, Mising language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Mizo
+Best Mizo Feature Film

-The National Film Award for Best Feature Film in Mizo is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India for Sanskrit cinema.
-Till now, it is only awarded at 63rd National Film Awards in 2015.
+It is only awarded at 63rd National Film Awards in 2015.
 Per Constitution of India, Mizo language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Monpa
+Best Monpa Feature Film

-The National Film Award for Best Feature Film in Monpa is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 53rd National Film Awards in 2005.
+It is only awarded at 53rd National Film Awards in 2005.
 Per Constitution of India, Monpa language is among the languages other than those specified in the Schedule VIII of the Constitution.

+Best Moran Feature Film

+Best Pangchenpa Feature Film

+It is only awarded at 66th National Film Awards in 2018.
+Per Constitution of India, Pangchenpa language is among the languages other than those specified in the Schedule VIII of the Constitution.

-Best Feature Film in Pangchenpa
+Best Paniya Feature Film

-The National Film Award for Best Feature Film in Pangchenpa is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-Till now, it is only awarded at 66th National Film Awards in 2018.
+It is only awarded at 66th National Film Awards in 2018.
 Per Constitution of India, Pangchenpa language is among the languages other than those specified in the Schedule VIII of the Constitution.